dougeby/IntuneDocs/intune/conditional-access-intune-reassign.md

 	![Client apps UI comparison between the Intune and Azure portals](./media/reassign-ca-6.png)

-16. If you have chosen the browser settings in the Intune classic portal, select both **Browser** and **Mobile apps and desktop clients** in the new Azure portal.
+16. If you have chosen the browser settings in the Intune classic portal, select both **Browser** and **Mobile apps and desktop clients** in the Azure portal.
 In case you have not chosen the browser settings in the Intune classic portal, choose **Mobile apps and desktop clients** only.

 17. Under the **Access controls** section, choose **Grant**.